Dera Ismail Khan Khyber Pakhtunkhwa, Pakistan Travel Guide

 Be mindful of your belongings and surroundings, especially in crowded public areas.

-Traffic in Dera Ismail Khan can be dense, specifically during peak hours.
+Traffic in Dera Ismail Khan can be dense, especially in peak hours.
 Pedestrians should exercise extreme caution when crossing streets, as traffic flows quickly and often without clear right-of-way rules.